top of page

 Final Verdict: Which One Saves Your Lawn?

-Buy the Rachio 3 If:
+Choose the Rachio 3 if:

-• You want the best possible app experience.
+2. You want the best app interface.

-Buy the Orbit B-hyve If:
+Choose the Orbit B-hyve XR if:

 FAQs